thindil/steamsky/bin/doc/MODDING.md

 - Attribute `index` is a recipe index (it can be number or text) and must be unique.
 This value is used at this moment for set starting recipes and in Craft types of goals.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this recipe.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this recipe, default option), "remove" (remove this recipe) or "update" (update selected recipe).
 - Tag `material` contains data about material used to craft recipe.
 If you want to add more materials to recipe, just add new tag `material` with proper data.
     - Attribute `type` is item type of material need for recipe.
     - Attribute `amount` is amount of crafting materials needed for recipe.
 Zero value for updating recipe means that this material should be removed.
 - Attribute `result`: Item index which will be produced by recipe (you can check this index in *items* directory).
 - Attribute `crafted`: Amount of items crafted from one recipe.